A-Kasaaian/js-character-translator/README.md

 Requirment:
 jQuery

-1- Add string.js after jQuery and before </body>.
+1- Add string.js after jQuery and before end of body tag.
 It is containing a library for your characters and their translations.
 It is a sample code which translates english numbers on left hand to persian numbers on right hand. you can translate any character to any:

 2- Add translate.js after string.js
   enjoy it :)